 Still, despite your best efforts, your dog eats a cooked bone.
 What should you do?

 1.When Buddy gets hold of the cooked bones.
 Because cooked bones can splinter in a dog’s mouth, throat, and digestive linings; thus, causing serious injury and even death, it is very important that you first make sure that right after your pooch has gotten hold of the bones, he is not choking on them.
 You will know that the bones have been lodged in your dog’s throat if he starts to gag, wretch, vomit, drink excessively, lick his lips, suddenly shows an anxious pacing, or has difficulty sitting down comfortably.

 2. When Buddy has already ingested the bones.
-If your pet has already eaten the forbidden food and does not appear to be choking or experiencing any kind of distress, it is likely that he will be fine.
+If your dog has already eaten the forbidden food and does not appear to be choking or experiencing any kind of distress, it is likely that he will be fine.
 Nevertheless, it is essential that you remain vigilant about his condition over the next few days.
 Ensure that he is able to pass the bones through his stool.
-You can try giving your pooch something soft such as white bread to serve as a cushion in their stomach.
-This way, their delicate digestive lining can be protected from being scratched by the bones’ jagged edges.
+You can try giving your pooch something soft such as white bread to serve as a cushion in his stomach.
+This way, delicate digestive lining can be protected from being scratched by the bones’ jagged edges.

 3. Learn from the experience.
 Prevention is always better than a cure.
 The best thing you can do after this frightening incident is to learn from it and ensure that it does not ever happen again.
 Take precautionary measures by keeping a better eye on Buddy, purchasing a more dog-safe trash can, and ensuring that table scraps are not in any accessible place to your pooch.